bmeddeb/GradeBench/dev_docs/core/canvas_group_team_sync_wizard.md

   - Current import status (new/existing)
 - "Back" and "Next" buttons

-### Step 4: GitHub Configuration
+### Step 4: Integration Configuration
+- This step dynamically adjusts based on the integration toggles selected in Step 1
+- **If GitHub Integration is enabled**:
   - Table of selected groups with fields for GitHub configuration:
     - GitHub organization (text field)
     - Team description override (optional)
   - Batch actions to apply the same GitHub org to multiple groups
   - Option to validate GitHub organization names
+- **If Taiga Integration is enabled**:
+  - Table of selected groups with fields for Taiga configuration:
+    - Taiga instance selection (dropdown)
+    - Project template (dropdown)
+    - Project prefix (text field)
+  - Batch actions to apply the same Taiga settings to multiple groups
 - "Back" and "Next" buttons

 ### Step 5: Confirmation
 - Summary of actions to be performed:
   - Number of new teams to create
   - Number of existing teams to update
-  - GitHub organizations to use
+  - Integration details (GitHub and/or Taiga)
 - Preview of resulting Core Teams structure
 - "Back" and "Process" buttons